Barthelemy/o2-repo-org-test/README.md

 * Detectors/TPC/Reconstruction -> boost + Common
 * Detectors/TPC/Simulation -> Geant4 + Common + boost
 * GlobalTracking -> Common + DataFormats + boost + Detectors/*/Reconstruction

+Open questions:
+* include prefixed with module name ? ie. "include Common/Bar.h" instead of "include Bar.h" ?
+....
+I think that it is necessary as we use namespaces (it could clash on the name of headers).